Session Variable Expansion

 Creating Variables

-To create variables you can go to the session configuration and enter them into the Session Variables
+To create variables you can go to the session configuration and enter them into the Session Variables edit box, one line per variable.
+Variables can be in the following formats:

 @varname=value